 Absolutely no personal checks will be accepted.
 This application fee must accompany your application in VSLO with all the required documents or your application will not be processed.
 This fee does not guarantee you an elective and it is non-refundable.

 All international students must submit required application documents, including the elective application and the International Student forms, a minimum of six weeks prior to the start of the elective.
 Complete applications include the following: AAMC Immunization Form, BCM Biographical Data Form, Copy of the biographical data page of the Student’s passport, Medical Student Claims Waiver, Curriculum Vitae, Dean’s Office Certification form, Enrollment Verification Certification, International Student Certification of Finances, Official Transcript(s) from the home medical school, Payment of application fees, Photo, Proof of English Proficiency, Visiting Student Standard of Professional Conduct form.

-If accepted, students are expected to provide FedEx airway PDF label.
+If accepted, the F-1 visa will be provided to students electronically.
 Please note, all International students are required to take and pass the Test of English as a Foreign Language exam (TOEFL) with a minimum Internet Based Score of 100, regardless of English familiarity.
 Official scores should be submitted as part of the application documents.
 Only students holding a U.S. passport may be exempt from this requirement.
 Incomplete applications will not be processed.

 Baylor College of Medicine does not have a visiting student research, shadowing, or observership program for medical students.

 Please review the frequently asked questions for international visiting students for specific details on the process.

 The information below only pertains to students attending schools with a reciprocal clinical training agreement developed through Baylor Global Initiatives.